tetratelabs/istio-0to60/docs/environment.md

 1. If you received Google credentials from the workshop instructors:

-    - A Kubernetes cluster has already been provisioned for you
+    - A Kubernetes cluster has already been provisioned for you.
     - Your instructor will demonstrate the process of accessing and configuring your environment, described below.
-    - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell
+    - The instructions below explain in detail how to access your account, select your project, and launch the cloud shell.

 1. Killercoda:  If you prefer to do away with having to setup your own Kubernetes environment, Killercoda offers a simple browser-based interactive environment.
 The Istio 0 to 60 scenarios have been ported to Killercoda and can be launched from [here](https://killercoda.com/eitansuez/).